Cycling Tanzania: Bikepacking & Cycle Touring Routes

 It’s a regular ride from Lushoto to the foothill of Kilimanjaro.
 You don’t need to actually get to Moshi town, our recommendation is to ride the Kilimanjaro north route.
 An incredibly scenic road with varied landscapes and where you’ll meet the first real Masai.
 Here you also have the chance to cross into Kenya through the small Litokitok border post.

 Head towards Arusha from the back road and you’ll have great views of Mt.
-Meru and a fine scenery all around.
+Meru and fine scenery all around.

 Going towards Mto Wambu and Ngorongoro, we advise getting to the shores of Lake Manyara outside the national park.
 This was one of the highlights of our trip, we cycled among zebras, wildebeest, pelicans, and storks that live in harmony with the local Masai herders.